c0ff3x/gender-recognition-tfestimators/README.md

 # gender-recognition-tfestimators
-Gender classification based on images using tensorflow estimators
+Python application for gender classification based on grey scale images using tensorflow estimators